kmadhupriya/superstore-sales-analysis/README.md

 ## Tools Used
 - Python (pandas) — data cleaning and aggregation
 - Matplotlib — data visualization
-- (Add: SQL, if you did the SQL version too)

 ## Key Findings
 - Sales grew ~50% from 2015 ($479K) to 2018 ($722K)
-- Tables, Binders, and Machines are the top-selling sub-categories
+- Tables, Binders, and Machines are the top-selling sub-categories.
-- [Add region finding once you check output]
-- [Add segment finding once you check output]

 ## Recommendation
 Based on the consistent year-over-year growth, the business should continue investing